 Eighth Grade.
 Literature and Reading: As in preceding grades, with decreasing emphasis on the technical phases of reading and increasing emphasis on literary appreciation.
-Study of different interpretations of the "Quest for the Holy Grail," with intensive study of "The Vision of Sir Launfal"; "The Lady of the Lake"; Julius Cæsar"; or "The Merchant of Venice"; shorter selections, including "The Man Without a
+Study of different interpretations of the "Quest for the Holy Grail," with intensive study of "The Vision of Sir Launfal"; or "The Odyssey"; "The Lady of the Lake"; "Julius Cæsar"; "The Merchant of Venice"; shorter selections, including "The Man Without a Country."

-Country."
 Impersonation of characters a part of the regular recitation.
 Dramatization, using author's language.
 Language: Oral composition as in seventh grade.
 Extemporaneous speaking and debating.
-Written composition, including the elementary principles of narration, description. and exposition.
-Review of the facts of grammar previously learned.
+Written composition, including the elementary principles of narration, description, and exposition.
+Review of facts of grammar previously learned.
 Such additional facts as are essential to correct speech; the use of apt words; choice of synonyms.
 Spelling.
-Geometry.
-Arithmetic: General review.
-Physiology: Last half year.
+Arithmetic: General.
+Review for B 8's.
+Algebra for A 8's.
+Physiology.
 Geography: The elements of physical geography.
 Brief study of geographic forms and processes and their relation to human activities.
-The United States and California in the light of this study.
+United States and California in the light of this study.
 History: United States History concluded, with especial consideration of the industrial development.
 California history.
 Civics.
 Current events.
 Art: Principles of composition in designs and pictures.
 Color values and harmony.
 Color schemes for room interiors.
 Stencil or wood-block printing.
 Illumination of text.
 Program covers, magazine pages, or posters.
 Flower arrangement.
 Drawing and painting from nature and objects.
 Charcoal, pencil, water color, brush and ink, crayola.
 Manual Training and Domestic Science: Bench work and furniture construction, for boys.
 Cookery, for girls.
 Class projects.
 Music: See seventh grade.
 Physical Training: Swedish Day's Order.
-Games of higher organization, such as 'Captain Basket Ball and Indoor Baseball.
+Games of higher organization, such as Captain Basket Ball and Indoor Baseball.
 Folk dances.
 Outdoors, when possible.